yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Positional embedding subtraction

 Before the (decoder) output layer, the positional embedding of the "next tokens" is subtracted from the latent representation.
-Again, the idea here is similar to weight tying of token embedding but for positional embedding.
+The idea here is similar to weight tying of token embedding but for positional embedding.
 By subtracting positional embedding, the update frequency & magnitude of positional weights is increased.
 When coupled with token embedding weight tying, this should improve latent separation between token and positional embedding (i.e. more contrastive learning).

 <div align="center">
     <img src="assets/pos_diagram.svg"